AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 ### Price Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)

 **Discovery**: The Price field exists in GF 2.8+ but is not available in the GF 2.9 test environment:
-- `GF_Field_Price` class is NOT loaded in the test environment
+- `GF_Field_Price` class is NOT loaded in the test environment (confirmed: class_exists('GF_Field_Price') returns false)
 - The field is not included in GF_Fields::get_all() because the class is not loaded
 - GraphQL schema does not contain PriceField type
+- Test file exists but passes incorrectly (does not actually test GraphQL functionality due to field creation failure)

 **Evidence**:
 - Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-price.php` (GF 2.8+)
 - Field has `GF_Fields::register( new GF_Field_Price() )` at end of class file
 - GF_Fields::get_all() does not include this field because the class is not loaded
+- GF_Fields::create('price') returns false/null because class not registered
-- Test creation fails because PriceField GraphQL type does not exist
+- GraphQL schema generation does not include PriceField type
+- PriceFieldTest passes but does not validate GraphQL responses (test is not functional)

 **Root Cause**:
 1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Price field class, even though the file exists